iost-official/iost-docs/website/versioned_docs/version-3.0.0/2-intro-of-iost/Account.md

 ## Basics of Account System

 An IOST account is created with ID and permissions.
 An account may have multiple permissions, and has `owner` and `active` permissions at the very least.
-Each permission will register multiple items, with one item being a public key ID, or a permission pair from another account.
+Each permission will register multiple items, with one item being a base58 encoded public key, or a permission pair from another account.

-Public key is a string of `IOST` prefix + Base58-encoded public key + crc32 validation digit.

 Permission pair can be a string of account_name@permission_name